-Assessment material submitted for assessment during the study period will be returned pending the submission of the assessment task from all students, with consideration of the length and complexity of marking the collective assessment tasks.
+Assessment material submitted for evaluation during the study period will be returned pending the submission of the assessment task from all students, considering the length and complexity the marking of the collective assessment tasks.
 The return of marking will aim to be completed in such a time to provide relevant feedforward information that students will have time to implement.
 The only exception to this is that the results of the final assessment task will be withheld until the final results for the unit is released by the University.
 Results can be accessed via myStudentCentre.

-Assignments will be handed back, either in class or electronically.
-Assignments will be held in the Discipline of Physiotherapy for six months after final grades are released.
-Written examination papers will be held in the Discipline of Physiotherapy for 12 months after final grades are released.
+Assessments will be handed back, either in class or electronically.
+Assignments will be held electronically for six months after final grades are released.
+Written examination papers will be held electronically for 12 months after final grades are released.
 Electronically submitted assignments marked in electronic form may be returned electronically to the students' Federation University email address or via Moodle.